 Advertising Industry Opt Outs

-Please note that the solutions provided by these organizations may vary based on country, by device, or based on how you access content with personalized advertisements (e.g., browser, mobile app, etc.).
+Please note that the solutions provided by this program may vary based on country, by device, or based on how you access content with personalized advertisements (e.g., browser, mobile app, etc.).

-To opt-out of Unified ID 2.0 globally click here.
+To opt-out of Unified ID 2.0 for your region click here.

-Even if you choose to opt out of personalized ads via the DAA or NAI, you may still see other types of ads online.
-Opting out through organizations like the DAA or NAI only affects ads from companies that participate in those programs.
-You might still receive personalized ads from companies that aren’t part of these groups.
+Even if you choose to opt out of personalized ads from members of the Unified ID 2.0, you may still see other types of ads online.
+Opting out through programs like the Unified ID 2.0 only affects ads from companies that participate in those programs.
+You might still receive personalized ads from companies that aren’t part of this program.

 Also, keep in mind: